AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 }
 ```

-This is a simple but efficient approach to scale and offset entities.
-However, this only covers most vanilla entities.
-Custom entities
+This is a simple and efficient approach, but only covers vanilla entities.
+Custom mod entities require hardcoded integration.
+My goal was a future-proof dynamic solution for any entity.
-of other mods won't be supported unless you add proper integration and hardcode their values as well.
-My goal is to have a future-proof
-dynamic solution that works for any entity, including custom ones from other mods.

-To start out, I reused logic from older versions of SR. Back then, I used a lot of debugging and Excel to create a spreadsheet of the
+To start I reused logic from older SR versions.
+For the old renderer I used plenty of debugging and a spreadsheet to track the entity sizes and offsets.
+I then used a reference value, in this case the Creeper bounding box height, calculating scale factors.
-different entity sizes and offsets.
-After that I used an example size, in this case a Creeper, and calculated scale factors for each entity based on that.
-To have a multiplicative factor, I used the height of the bounding box as a reference.

 ```java{4-6}
 private static final float CREEPER_HEIGHT = 1.7f;